Frequently Asked Questions

 Yes, you definitely can.

-I think it is really important that families are allowed to be part of the coffin weaving process, if they would like to.
+We think it is really important that families are allowed to be part of the coffin weaving process, if they would like to.
 In fact many people find the weaving process to be a mindful and meditative one.
 It can also help to just ‘be’ in the same space as the coffin whilst it’s being woven, having a cup of tea and slice of cake, and that is also fine.

 Please let us know as soon as possible if you would like to help weave a part of the coffin so that a convenient time and date can be arranged.